jonesdevelopment/sonar/README.md

 ## Contributing

-If you are interested in contributing, you can check out the [CONTRIBUTING.md]([https://github.com/jonesdevelopment/sonar-antibot](https://github.com/jonesdevelopment/sonar-antibot/blob/main/CONTRIBUTING.md)) file for detailed guidelines and instructions.
+If you are interested in contributing, you can check out the [Contributing Guidelines](https://github.com/jonesdevelopment/sonar-antibot/blob/main/CONTRIBUTING.md) for detailed instructions.

 ## License